Vincent J. McMahon

 Vincent James McMahon (July 6, 1914 – May 24, 1984), also referred to as Vince McMahon Sr., was an American professional wrestling promoter.
-He is best known for running the Capitol Wrestling Corporation, later known as the World Wide Wrestling Federation and the World Wrestling Federation, now known as WWE.
-His father, Jess McMahon, and his son Vince McMahon were also professional wrestling promoters.
+He is best known for running the Capitol Wrestling Corporation, later known as the World Wide Wrestling Federation and the World Wrestling Federation (and now known as WWE).
+His father, Jess McMahon, and his son Vincent K. McMahon were also professional wrestling promoters.

 Early life

 Vincent James McMahon was born on July 6, 1914, in Harlem, New York to Rose (née Davis) and Roderick James "Jess" McMahon, a successful boxing, wrestling and concert promoter, who had worked with legendary Madison Square Garden promoter Tex Rickard.
 His parents were both of Irish descent.
 He had an older brother, Roderick James Jr., and a younger sister, Dorothy.

 Professional wrestling

 McMahon saw the tremendous potential for growth that the professional wrestling industry had in the era following World War II, especially with the development of television and its need for new programming.
 Similar to boxing, wrestling took place primarily within a small ring and could be covered adequately by one or two cameras, and venues for it could readily be assembled in television studios, lessening production costs.